Eschatologue/CM_wiki/docs/gameplay/combat/your-turn.md

 - Hand an item to another character
 - and so on

-If you want to interact with more than one object, you may need to use your action.
+If you want to interact with more than one object, you may need to use your :rsc-action: **Action**.